RetroDECK/ES-DE/FAQ.md

 ## I can't find any game media links in the gamelist.xml files, where is this data stored?

-ES-DE works differently compared to all other EmulationStation forks when it comes to handling of game media.
+ES-DE works differently compared to EmulationStation when it comes to handling of game media.
 There are no links in the gamelist.xml files, instead media files are matched against the ROM/game file names which makes for a much simpler, faster and completely portable setup.
-Migrating game media from other EmulationStation forks (and potentially from other frontends as well) can be accomplished quite easily.
-See the next question below for more information.
-Make sure to also read the _Migrating from other EmulationStation forks_ section of the [User guide](USERGUIDE.md#migrating-from-other-emulationstation-forks) to avoid data loss if running ES-DE with existing data from another EmulationStation fork.
+Migrating game media from EmulationStation (and potentially from other frontends as well) can be accomplished quite easily.
+Make sure to also read the _Migrating from EmulationStation_ section of the [User guide](USERGUIDE.md#migrating-from-emulationstation) to avoid data loss if running ES-DE with existing data from EmulationStation.

 ## It seems like gamelist.xml files in the ROM directory tree are not getting loaded?

-These files are not loaded by default as of ES-DE 2.0.0, only files placed in .emulationstation/gamelists/ are processed.
-If you insist on retaining the old logic of also looking for gamelist.xml files in the ROM directory tree then you can enable the LegacyGamelistFileLocation setting in es_settings.xml as explained in the _Settings not configurable via the GUI_ section of the [Building and advanced configuration](INSTALL.md#settings-not-configurable-via-the-gui) document.
+These files are not loaded by default, only files placed in ES-DE/gamelists/ are processed.
+If you insist on also looking for gamelist.xml files in the ROM directory tree then you can enable the LegacyGamelistFileLocation setting in es_settings.xml as explained in the _Settings not configurable via the GUI_ section of the [Building and advanced configuration](INSTALL.md#settings-not-configurable-via-the-gui) document.

-## Why do I sometimes get error messages when scraping stating that files are less than 350 bytes in size?

-This issue can occur occassionally as the ScreenScraper servers sometimes return invalid responses, in this case simply pressing the _RETRY_ button often works.
-But there is also a ScreenScraper bug where their cache could include entries that no longer exist.
-When a media file is removed from the ScreenScraper database, the cached link to that file is retained for some time and will be returned as a valid media file URL to ES-DE.
-However, when attempting to scrape such a file, it will only contain the text string _NOMEDIA_ which will trigger this error in ES-DE.
-The cache bug only affects the multi-scraper API call, so a workaround is to manually scrape such games using the single-game scraper (reachable via the metadata editor).
-The invalid cache entries seem to disappear within 24 hours so waiting for a while and rescraping should also resolve the problem.
-The issue has been reported to the ScreenScraper team but it's unclear if and when it will be resolved.

 ## Can I use an external scraper application instead of the built-in scraper?